 Produced from the cream-colored Basswood blossoms found throughout North America, Basswood honey is one of the few exceptional honey varieties that has a light color and yet strong biting flavour and a distinctive lingering flavour.
 It's somewhat fresh, pleasant "woody" scent is very good with teas like Earl Grey and works well for salad dressings and marinades.

-Beechwood honey is sourced from New Zealand's South Island and is a special varietal that comes from the sap produced from the beechwood trees and collected by bees.
+Beechwood honey, also popularly known as Honeydew honey, is sourced from New Zealand's South Island.
+It is an extraordinary varietal that comes from the sap produced by aphids on the bark of beechwood trees and collected by bees.
 An aromatic, dark amber honey, it is often mixed into smoothies, sauces, and used as sweet drizzle for pancakes and fruits.
 This honey is also a popular supplement for improving the body's immunity and digestive system.
+Details on Beechwood honey in: Honeydew Honey - More Than The Spectacular Work of Bees.

 Produced in New England and in Michigan, Blueberry honey is taken from the tiny white flowers of the blueberry bush.
 It is typically light amber in color, has a pleasant flavor, a slight tang, and a blueberry aftertaste.
 A good table honey.